Sunxperous/plugmixer/README.md

 #### Overcome the 200 item count limit in plug.dj playlists with this script!

-This script allows you to play music from all your playlists without having to activate them manually.
-Each time you DJ, one playlist of yours will be activated randomly for your next turn.
+This plug.dj script/extension allows you to play music from two or more of your playlists without having to activate them manually.
+Each time you DJ, one playlist will be activated randomly for your next turn.

 [![](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](http://bit.do/plugmixer)